The Neural Basis of Free Will

 Tse draws on exciting recent neuroscientific data concerning how informational causation is realized in physical causation at the level of NMDA receptors, synapses, dendrites, neurons, and neuronal circuits.
 He argues that a particular kind of strong free will and “downward” mental causation are realized in rapid synaptic plasticity.
-Recent neurophysiological breakthroughs reveal that neurons function as criterial assessors of their inputs, which then change the criteria that will make other neurons fire in the future.
 Such informational causation cannot change the physical basis of information realized in the present, but it can change the physical basis of information that may be realized in the immediate future.
 This gets around the standard argument against free will centered on the impossibility of self-causation.
 Tse explores the ways that mental causation and qualia might be realized in this kind of neuronal and associated information-processing architecture, and considers the psychological and philosophical implications of having such an architecture realized in our brains.

 HardcoverOut of Print ISBN: 9780262019101 472 pp. | 6 in x 9 in 28 b&w illus.

 Paperback$30.00 X ISBN: 9780262528313 472 pp. | 6 in x 9 in 28 b&w illus.

 ... a groundbreaking new paradigm about how the mind works.

 New York Journal of Books

 I love Tse's book.
 It has literally set me free.
 It explains these ideas in full glory, in exquisite detail...